mashin-io/rich-spark/docs/reactive-spark-doc.md

  2. **File system watcher:** a file system watcher monitors the file system and fires events on file system changes (like the creation of a new file or renaming an existing file ...)
  3. **RESTful web server:** helps triggering a job from an online admin console

-The following table summarizes the currently implemented event sources.

 Event sources provide listener interfaces so that other parties could get notified for events.

 ```scala